JAC-CS-Programming-4-W24/Notes/4.5-Sets/README.md

 # Submission

-Implement your solution in Java as an IntelliJ project.
+Implement your solution in Python.

 Submit using Git by following the instructions (in `assignments` directory on the GitHub repository).